DMLS improves heat sink performance.

 The DMLS process is similar to the laser sintering of plastics, but works with a variety of metal powders.
 Parts are constructed additively, sintering powdered metal one layer at a time using a powerful fiber optic laser.
 As a result, strong, durable metal parts are produced directly from 3D CAD data without the need for tooling.

-We are currently able to produce DMLS parts in maraging steel, bronze composite, 17-4 SS, 316L SS, cobalt chrome, aluminium, titanium and inconel.
+We are currently able to produce DMLS parts in maraging steel, 17-4 SS, 316L SS, cobalt chrome, aluminium, titanium and inconel.

 Plunkett Associates have been using DMLS for many years as a tool particularly within the medical and dental sectors, as well as defense, aerospace and automotive industries.